Early Years Practice

 A child’s nursery helps shape their experiences and build on how they view the world around them.
 A setting that incorporates equality, diversity, and inclusion can benefit children’s social and emotional development as well as a cultural appreciation of others.
 Practitioners enhance diversity in the early years by supporting young children in understanding how we’re all wonderfully different!

-Discover the importance of introducing diversity in early years practice and how this benefits children throughout their whole lives.
+Discover the importance of introducing diversity and inclusivity in early years settings and how this benefits children throughout their whole lives.

 Introducing Diversity in Early Years Settings